BrianSeong99/VideoGenAI/README.md

 - [ ] [Frontend]: Script & video gen result preview page.
 - [ ] [Frontend]: User Login and Profile Page

+## Video Assets Pre-process Procedure
+1. Upload Video to Backend as Cache.
+2. Upload video in the cache to Cloudinary, and store video id on Cloudinary.
+3. Extract Key frames, and Store Summary, Tags, and Cloudinary ID in the pinecone database.
+4. Query Using Natural Language and Parse into Pinecone DB Queries
+5. Search and return Pinecone DB Ranks
+6. Show in frontend